What does “raigetsu” mean in Japanese?

 - raigetsu – 来月 (らいげつ) : a noun meaning ‘next month’ in Japanese.

-Grammatically this is a noun.
+Grammatically, this is a noun.
 In Japanese, however, many time-related nouns can also work as adverbs.
 “Raigetsu” is one of them.
-So, it can work as an adverb almost anywhere in a sentence to mean ‘next month’.
-This is a trait of Japanese time-related nouns, but not unique to the Japanese language.
-In fact, the English word, “tomorrow”, can work as both a noun and an adverb.
+Native speakers, therefore, use this in almost anywhere in a sentence to say “next month” in Japanese.
+This fact would sound a bit weird to Japanese learners, but is not unique to the Japanese language.
+Actually, “next month” can work as both a noun and an adverb in English.
 So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.

 The meaning of “raigetsu” is simple and clear.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.